Apprentice-doa/Fraud-Detection-In-Energy-and-Gas-Consumption-Model/README.md

 ### N.B: This is a winning solution to the IndabaX Nigeria 2023 hackathon.

 ## Problem Statement
-The project aimed at using client and transactional data to classify whether a client is involved in fraudulent transaction.
+The project is aimed at using client and transactional data to classify whether a client is involved in fraudulent transaction.
 Through the application of advanced Machinel Learning and programming Techniques like:
 + Data Memory Reduction
 + Time Series Analysis
 + Features Engineering using Aggregations